syncfusion-content/javascript-docs/js/PivotChart/Multiple-Axis.md

 ![](Multiple_Axis_images/customize_series.png)

-To know more about series properties [`Click Here`](https://help.syncfusion.com/api/js/ejchart#members:series)
+To learn more about series properties, [`Click Here`](https://help.syncfusion.com/api/js/ejchart#members:series).

-## Multiple Axis Support by series index
+## Multiple axis support by series index

-You can render pivot chart with multiple axis by series index.
+You can render the pivot chart with multiple axis by series index.

-**Note:** This is the default behavior of multiple axis support, if you are not triggering beforeSeriesRender event.
+**Note:** This is the default behavior of multiple axis support, if you are not triggering the beforeSeriesRender event.

 {% highlight javascript %}